Generator

 Note

-If the power flow is run with the enforce_q_lims option and the generator reactive power exceeds / falls short of the maximum / minimum reactive power limit, the generator is converted to a static generator with the maximum / minimum reactive power as constant reactive power generation.
+If the power flow is run with the enforce_q_lims option and the generator reactive power output is outside the reactive power limits, the generator is converted to a static generator with the maximum / minimum reactive power as constant reactive power generation.
 The voltage at the generator bus is then no longer equal to the voltage set point defined in the parameter table.